AdobeDocs/commerce-operations.en/help/installation/composer.md

 ## Install the application

-You must use the command line to install Adobe Commerce or Magento Open Source.
+You must use the command line to install Adobe Commerce.

 This example assumes that the install directory is named `magento2ee`, the `db-host` is on the same machine (`localhost`), and that the `db-name`, `db-user`, and `db-password` are all `magento`: